Mortgage Foreclosure Attorneys in Chicago

 Dedicated to Protecting Your Home & Your Future

 Many homeowners are currently facing mortgage foreclosure.
-Our firm defends homeowners facing foreclosure if they have a good defense or counterclaim and can afford and wish to save their home.
+Our firm defends homeowners facing foreclosure if they have a valid defense or counterclaim and can afford and wish to save their home.

 If you are facing mortgage foreclosure, Edelman Combs Latturner & Goodwin, LLC can help you seek a favorable resolution to protect your home and your future.
 Our lawyers have 200 years of combined experience helping individuals and families find viable solutions so that they can move forward.

-Get in touch with ECLG by contacting us online or calling (312) 626-3585.
+Get in touch with Edelman Combs Latturner & Goodwin, LLC by contacting a foreclosure attorney onlineor calling (312) 626-3585.
 We offer free consultations.

 What Are My Rights as a Homeowner Facing Foreclosure in Illinois?